localhankio/DrumpTwitter/README.md

 http://drump-env1.q2c3h5d8m8.us-east-1.elasticbeanstalk.com/

 ##Command line tools
 There is also a command-line utility to interface with the program.
-Please note that you ned to have NLTK installed beforehand.
+Please note that you need to have NLTK installed beforehand.
 ### Sample
 ```
 $ python drump_bg.py